 What is Council doing?

 Flying-fox management actions being performed by Eurobodalla Shire Council include:

-- continued employment of a dedicated Natural Resources Officer - Flying-Foxes to facilitate flying-fox management and engagement with the community
+- ongoing employment of a dedicated Natural Resources Officer - flying-foxes to facilitate flying-fox management and engagement with the community

 - providing relief to residents through subsidised services when conditions require